chrismarti343/data_structure_tutorial/1-queue.md

 ```
 For this process, we use the Dequeue function, which is going to take the first item in the list, and then it will be deleted from the list.

-Finally, the list would look like this:
+Finally, the list should look like this:

 ```bash
 Test 1